-Those studying the liberal arts and humanities will find their education covers a lot of ground, from language to culture to science.
+Those studying the liberal arts and humanities may find their education covers a lot of ground, from language to culture to science.
 The following are a few of the common majors selected by liberal arts and humanities students.

 - Foreign language

 Other students might earn a degree in the liberal arts or humanities without selecting a specific major.

 Online liberal arts programs are available at all levels.
 Here's why you might want to choose each one.